19hours/sg-statutes/Acts/Child Development Co-Savings Act.md

 “PSE account” has the same meaning as in the Education Endowment and Savings Schemes Act (Cap.
 87A);

-“Scheme” means the Children Development Co-Savings Scheme established by the regulations made under section 3;
+“Scheme” means the Child Development Co-Savings Scheme established by the regulations made under section 3;

 [13/2011 wef 01/05/2011]